rickdeng/Getting-and-Cleaning-Data-Course-Project/README.md

 ### 5 - From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 By using function group_by() and summarize_all() from Dplyr we can summarize the data set with the average of each variable for each acitivity and each subject
-### output cleaned data, a txt named "cleaned_data.txt" will be saved in the folder "./UCI HAR Dataset"
+### Output cleaned data, a txt named "cleaned_data.txt" will be saved in the folder "./UCI HAR Dataset"
 By using write.table() the code can output cleaned data, a txt named "cleaned_data.txt" will be saved in the folder "./UCI HAR Dataset".